syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 ## Date navigations

-The `.NET MAUI Scheduler` control provides the option to navigate the dates either programmatically or by using navigation using `forward` and `backward` buttons and it is applicable to the all Scheduler views.
+The `.NET MAUI Scheduler` control allows to navigate through dates either programmatically or by using the `forward` and `backward` buttons, and it is applicable to all the Scheduler views.

 N>
-Touch gesture is not working as facing issue in [framework](https://github.com/dotnet/maui/issues/3561)
+Touch gesture is not working, as framework is facing an [issue](https://github.com/dotnet/maui/issues/3561)

 ### Programmatic date navigation

-By using the `DisplayDate` property of SfScheduler, programmatically navigate dates in scheduler.
+The `DisplayDate` property of `SfScheduler` programmatically navigates the dates in scheduler.

 {% tabs %}
 {% highlight xaml %}